justinrschmidt/SwiftAutoBuilder/README.md

 # Swift Auto Builder
 Swift Auto Builder is a macro that generates builder classes that implement the Builder design pattern for your types.

+The macro currently supports structs and enums.
+Support for classes is planned.

 For example, the following `struct`:

 ```swift